algorand/go-algorand/heartbeat/README.md

 It is relatively easy for a bad actor to emit Heartbeats for its accounts without actually participating.
 However, there is no financial incentive to do so.
 Pretending to be operational when offline does not earn block payouts.
-Furthermore, running a server to monitor the block chain to notice challenges and gather the recent blockseed is not significantly cheap that simply running a functional node.
+Furthermore, running a server to monitor the block chain to notice challenges and gather the recent blockseed is not significantly cheaper that simply running a functional node.
 It is _already_ possible for malicious, well-resourced accounts to cause consensus difficulties by going online without actually participating.
 Heartbeats do not mitigate that risk.
 But these mechanisms have been designed to avoid _motivating_ such behavior, so that they can